timtraversy/services/website/hugo/content/blog/cloud_development.md

 Then I came across Mark O'Connor's [blog post](https://yieldthought.com/post/31857050698/ipad-linode-1-year-later) about setting up a development server that he SSH's into from his iPad.
 By moving computation-heavy tasks to the cloud, he can work from any machine that has a text editor and an internet connection.
 His description of the freedoms this gave him inspired me to attempt something similar.

 ## What I Wanted
+* Docker running applications as processes like it was meant to, instead of inside a VM as it has to do on the Mac.
+* Be able to program from any number of clients with different operating systems, memory, and CPU.
+* Be able to work even from lightweight clients like tablets or even smartphones, when in a pinch.
+* Have a single source of truth for version control history.
+Git allows you to sync progress across machines pretty well, but you still sometimes forget to publish a branch or push your latest change to the central server.

+### Single Source of Truth

+### Reproducible Environment

 Checking Dockerfiles into version control gets you pretty close to this.
-But

-### Reproducible Environment

-NixOS
+But NixOS
 - ARM

 ### Lightweight Clients

-I do
-- Mac lock in
+I don't imagine I'd transition to an iPad for full time

+## How I Did It